RagnarB83/ash-documentation/docs/Metalloprotein-II.rst

 Here we have chosen, like for rubredoxin, to define LJ parameters (sigma and epsilon) for the Fe ion, using available parameters in the CHARMM forcefield for Zn.
 Charges for Fe and S in the [2Fe-2S] cluster are for now set to 0.0 but will be changed to appropriate values later.

-.. warning:: For OpenMM to correctly parse the specialresidue.xml file, it is important that the PDB-file contains element definitions (column 77-78) for
+.. warning:: For OpenMM to correctly map the information from the specialresidue.xml onto the PDB-file topology, it is important that the PDB-file contains an element definition (column 77-78) for
-    each element of the special residue and the atom names in the XML file much match the atom names in the PDB-file.
+    each element of the special residue.

 Running this script we may get instead another error (OpenMM version specific):